-Growing up, thus, is a frustrating and complex business, and this is where the transitional space comes into its own, by allowing us both a breathing space from life’s travails, while also allowing us to digest our experiences, to play with possibilities.
+Growing up, thus, is a frustrating and complex business, and this is where the transitional space comes into its own, by allowing us both a breathing space from life’s travails, while also letting us digest our experiences, and play with possibilities.

 But as we well know, it can take a while to reach a mature level of self-expression, to learn to play the game.

-The ambiguity in the phrase “play the game’ is deliberate; there is the literal sense of actually learning how to play the game, with all its customs, rituals and rules, but there is also something subversive in the notion of “playing the game” in order to get what we want out of it.
+The ambiguity is deliberate; there is the literal sense of learning the customs, rituals and rules, and there is also something subversive in the notion of “playing the game” to get what we want out of it.

-But I hope what I have been saying here might go towards explaining how and why sport continues to enthral so many of us, and the allure it still has for those of us still playing, regardless of aptitude or age.
+Sport continues to enthral so many of us, and maintains an allure for those of us still playing, or thinking of getting back to it, regardless of aptitude or age.

 Football met some basic needs for me as a child and sport in general has stayed relevant to me because it has been flexible and adaptable enough to meet differing needs as they have evolved.

-But when I am thinking of getting back on the indoor football court, I won’t be pondering the unconscious whys or why nots: it will be all about the now of that Wednesday night game.
-The hour-long forever of that glorious now.
+But when I consider getting back on the indoor football court, I won’t be pondering my unconscious motivations: it will be all about the the hour-long forever and the glorious now of that Wednesday night soccer game.

 So what if I will be stiff and sore for days afterwards, starting almost from the minute we leave the field of play?